beeminder/beebot/Readme.md

 `/roll N` rolls an N-sided die and returns the result.

+##### /charge

+Charges you the specified amount via the [Beeminder API](https://www.beeminder.com/api), or schedules the amount to be charged in the specified time unless canceled.

+For example, you could say `/charge 5 in 30 unless I send this email`.
+Then if you send the email in time you can say `/charge cancel` to cancel it, or if you don't, just let the charge go through.

 ### Contributing

 Make a branch off of master and send a pull request!